stjordanis/terra-docs-old/docs/dev-spec-market.md

 ### Constant Product Market-Maker

-Starting with Columbus-3 (Vodka testnet), Terra now uses a constant-product automated market making algorithm to ensure liquidity for Terra<>Luna swaps.
+Starting with Columbus-3 (Vodka testnet), Terra now uses a Constant Product market-making algorithm to ensure liquidity for Terra<>Luna swaps.

 Before, Terra had enforced a daily Luna supply change cap such that Luna could inflate or deflate only up to the cap in any given 24 hour period, after which further swaps would fail.
 This was to prevent excessive volatility in Luna supply which could lead to divesting attacks \(a large increase in Terra supply putting the peg at risk\) or consensus attacks \(a large increase in Luna supply being staked can lead to a consensus attack on the blockchain\).

-Now, with constant-product, we define a value $CP$ set to the size of the Terra pool multiplied by a set **fiat value of Luna**, and ensure our market-maker maintains it as invariant during any swaps.
+Now, with Constant Product, we define a value $CP$ set to the size of the Terra pool multiplied by a set **fiat value of Luna**, and ensure our market-maker maintains it as invariant during any swaps adjusting the swap fee.

-> Our implementation of constant-product diverges from Unipool's, as we use the fiat value of Luna instead of the size of the Luna pool.
-This nuance means changes in Luna's price don't change the product, but rather the size of the Luna pool.
+> Our implementation of Constant Product diverges from Unipool's, as we use the fiat value of Luna instead of the size of the Luna pool.
+This nuance means changes in Luna's price don't affect the product, but rather the size of the Luna pool.
 {note}

 $$